aptos-labs/aptos-core/developer-docs-site/docs/guides/use-aptos-explorer.md

 />
 </center>

-You can load your acccount page by apending your account addresss to: https://explorer.aptoslabs.com/account/
+You can load your account page by appending your account address to: https://explorer.aptoslabs.com/account/

 See [Find account address](#find-account-address) for more help.